 Want to see more high resolution storm surge maps?
-Go To: www.weather.gov/corpuschristi
+Visit: National Storm Surge Hazard Maps

 Inland Flooding

 There are numerous examples of significant flooding caused by land-falling tropical cyclones in Texas.
 Storms with a slow forward motion are the most dangerous as heavy rains persist for a longer period of time.